 Recognize the value of diversity

-Accept that people are different to you – maybe even very different.
-Race, gender, sexuality and personality differences are irrelevant.
+Accept that people are different from you – may be even very different.
+Race, gender, sexuality, and personality differences are irrelevant.
 What really matters is how good people are at their jobs.

 Extend your team beyond your business

 Think beyond the four walls of your business premises.
 Your team can be more than the people you hire directly.
 Make the most of your outside contacts:

 - Ask guest speakers to meet with your team

 Talks on anything from organizational psychology to technical matters can help inform your team and improve their skills.